RooseveltTech/mlsa-social-impact/Solution Implementation.md

 3. Phase 3: Backend Development
     - [x] Set up the backend infrastructure to support real-time air quality tracking, plant identification, and disease diagnosis.
+    - [x] Develop the Forums and Blogs where users can learn from one another.
     - [x] Develop algorithms and machine learning models for accurate plant identification and disease diagnosis.
     - [x] Integrate with reliable air quality monitoring sources to fetch real-time data.